What is a Green Card?

 Before this 2-year period expires, the investor should file a second application (Petition I829).
 This application consists of documentation proving that 10 new jobs have been created.
 For Direct EB-5 projects, W-2 forms are used, and for RC Projects documentation confirming the expenses of the project are presented.

-The I829 application can take another 1-3 years for processing and, following approval, the investor and their family members are granted permanent Green Cards.
+The I-829 application can take another 1-3 years for processing and, following approval, the investor and their family members are granted permanent Green Cards.
+Investor and his family may live in the US as long as they wish based on a Green Card or apply for the US citizenship after 5 years of having obtained a Conditional Green Card.

 In summary, the full process may take 7-8 years from start to end.